bestdiya/bestdiya/README.md

 <h1 align="center">Hi 👋, I'm Subhanjana Banerjee</h1>
 <h3 align="center">From Data to Insight | Passionate About AI in FinTech, HealthTech & Research | Learning by Doing</h3>

 - 🔭 I’m currently working on **Hands-on data analysis projects across domains like finance, sustainability, and healthcare.
-I’m also participating in the Shell.ai Hackathon 2025, applying machine learning to real-world challenges in sustainable energy.**
+I have also participated in the Shell.ai Hackathon 2025, applying machine learning to real-world challenges in sustainable energy.**

 - 👯 I’m looking to collaborate on **AI/ML Projects in FinTech, HealthTech, or Scientific Research**